Semem

 Development Mode:

-# Start with hot reload and debug logging
+# Workbench development with hot reload

 Production Deployment:

-# Set production environment
+# Start production servers

 # With process management (PM2)

-pm2 start src/servers/start-all.js --name semem-servers
+pm2 start mcp/http-server.js --name semem-mcp

 Server Monitoring